Developing a Game Center-Aware Game

 If your game does not require Game Center, you should establish a weak link from your game to the Game Kit framework.
 Then, when your game launches, test to make sure that Game Center is supported.
 See “Optionally Supporting Game Center in Your Game.”

 Implement other Game Center features.

-Test your Game Center features using the Game Center sandbox.
+Test your Game Center features using the Game Center development environment.

 Requiring Game Center in Your Game (iOS only)

 If your game requires Game Center to function (for example, a multiplayer game that requires Game Center to match players), you want to ensure that only devices that support Game Center can download your game.
 To ensure that your game runs only on supported devices, add the